codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+I know that the dropdown is a little weird.
+Normally, a dropdown has only 1 button but the dropdown we're working with comes with 2 buttons.
+And we'll talk about this point later.
 Please do not peek in the JS source code on CodePen.
 We're gonna make it from scratch.
 It's so simple and won't take much time. :D

 > ...in progress